lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Data unit out-of-sequence delivery does not occur between the entity performing fragmentation and the entity performing reassembly

-* The L2 MTU value does not change while a fragmented SCHC Packet is being transmitted.
+* The L2 MTU value does not change while the fragments of a SCHC Packet are being being transmitted.

 In ACK-Always mode, windows are used.
-An acknowledgement, positive or negative, is fed by the fragment receiver back to the fragment sender at the end of the transmission of each window of SCHC Fragments.
+An acknowledgement, positive or negative, is transmitted by the fragment receiver to the fragment sender at the end of the transmission of each window of SCHC Fragments.

 The tiles are not required to be of uniform size.
 Padding is kept to a minimum: only the last SCHC Fragment is padded as needed.

-In a nutshell, the algorithm is the following: after a first blind transmission of all the tiles of a window, the fragment sender iterates retransmitting the tiles that are reported missing until the fragment receiver reports that all the tiles belonging to the window have been correctly received, or until too many attempts were made.
+Briefly, the algorithm is as follows: after a first blind transmission of all the tiles of a window, the fragment sender iterates retransmitting the tiles that are reported missing until the fragment receiver reports that all the tiles belonging to the window have been correctly received, or until too many attempts were made.
 The fragment sender only advances to the next window of tiles when it has ascertained that all the tiles belonging to the current window have been fully and correctly received.
-This results in a lock-step behaviour between the sender and the receiver, at the window granularity.
+This results in a per-window lock-step behavior between the sender and the receiver.

 Each Profile MUST specify which Rule ID value(s) is (are) allocated to this mode.
 For brevity, the rest of {{No-ACK-subsection}} only refers to Rule ID values that are allocated to this mode.